 If you’re not sure if these sessions are right for you, feel free to get in touch to find out more hello@natalietucker.co

-Each session will follow the same structure, roughly as follows:
+Sessions follow a similar structure, roughly as follows:

 All participants are asked to commit to the group contract, which will be shared in advance, including respecting the confidentiality of breakout conversations.